antndlcrx/Intro-to-LLMs-DPIR/README.md

 - Model architecture (transformer and attention)
 - How does a language model generate text

-All of these concepts are introduced in the notebook here.
+All of these concepts are introduced in [**this notebook**](https://colab.research.google.com/github/antndlcrx/Intro-to-LLMs-DPIR/blob/main/llm_fundamentals.ipynb).

 To create it, I relied on a selection of an amazing set of educational ressources, which I list below and highly reccomend to you that you read and interact with them:

 ### 📚 Core ressources